915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 The [`str()`](../library/stdtypes.html#str "str") function is meant to return representations of values which are fairly human\-readable, while [`repr()`](../library/functions.html#repr "repr") is meant to generate representations which can be read by the interpreter (or will force a [`SyntaxError`](../library/exceptions.html#SyntaxError "SyntaxError") if there is no equivalent syntax).
-For objects which donât have a particular representation for human consumption, [`str()`](../library/stdtypes.html#str "str") will return the same value as [`repr()`](../library/functions.html#repr "repr").
+For objects which don’t have a particular representation for human consumption, [`str()`](../library/stdtypes.html#str "str") will return the same value as [`repr()`](../library/functions.html#repr "repr").
 Many values, such as numbers or structures like lists and dictionaries, have the same representation using either function.
 Strings, in